florian-h05/openhab-conf/UI/widgets/README.md

 ## [`trigger`](./florianh-widgetset/trigger.yaml)

 Send one command to an Item on click, e.g. for calling scenes.
-Bring some color to your MainUI pages with different background colors for light- and darkmode.
+Bring some color to your MainUI pages with different background colors for light- and dark mode.

 ![](./doc/trigger/light.jpeg)
 ![](./doc/trigger/dark.jpeg)